joshmadakor1/YouTube-Utilities/Contest/README.md

 ## Step 4.

-To have a chance of winning more than once, you’ll have to make more than one entry, which means you’ll have to use a different secret word for a total of up to a maximum of 5 possible entries.
+To have a chance of winning more than once, you’ll have to make more than one entry, which means you’ll have to find and use a different secret word for a total of up to a maximum of 5 possible entries.
 For example, if the secret words are `[PANDA-55, FOX, DOG, P-22, CYBER-1]`, viewer "Jimmy" might find two of the secret words and decide to make two separate contest entry comments:

 _**@Jimmy**_ says: